-Shortly after the game begins, Alice finds herself falling down the eponymous rabbit hole, her long fall broken only by the neat stacks of invitations on which she lands.
+Shortly after the game begins, our protagonist (not Alice, since this game is set before Alice in Wonderland) finds herself falling down the eponymous rabbit hole, her long fall broken only by the neat stacks of invitations on which she lands.
 As she lands, they explode all around her and disappear in a puff of smoke.
-Alice discovers that the invitations have been scattered throughout Wonderland.
+The girl discovers that the invitations have been scattered throughout Wonderland.
 She also finds out that her cat, Patches, has been taken by the Queen.
-To have any chance of rescuing Patches, Alice must distract the Queen, and what better way than to do so during the party, and, of course, the more guests attend, the greater Alice’s chances of success.
+To have any chance of rescuing Patches, the girl must distract the Queen, and what better way than to do so during the party, and, of course, the more guests attend, the greater your chances of success.

-Your mission, then, as you guide Alice through the game, is to retrieve all the invitations.
+Your mission, then, as you guide the girl through the game, is to retrieve all the invitations.

 Go Ask Alice

 Down the Rabbit Hole has a unique look to it, and it’s quite lovely.
 You’re in the middle of a 360-degree diorama.
 It’s beautiful to look at and vividly colorful.
 You can move it around by grabbing tree trunks, and you can rotate it by grabbing two of them with both hands at the same time.
-Your joystick controls Alice’s movements, and you can press the A button to have Alice perform some basic actions.
-Much like the ‘click’ in point and click adventure games, the click is contextual.
+Your joystick controls the girl’s movements, and you can press the A button to have her perform some basic actions.
+Much like the ‘click’ in point-and-click adventure games, the click is contextual.
 Sometimes it’ll open things, and sometimes it’ll take you up and down ladders.
 Sooner or later, you’ll run into the hookah-smoking Caterpillar, and his chamber contains various mirrors that act as portals to the different areas of the game.
 In effect, his cave functions as a hub for the game world.

 Feed Your Head